 - Describe what active, direct supervision looks like.

-- State program strategies for maintaining accountability through supervision.
+- State program strategies for maintaining accountability in supervision, including during rest time and toileting.

 - Design indoor environments to promote effective supervision.